Burks, Pistons spoil Ball's return to floor with OT win

 Pistons: Made 18 3-pointers.

-Hornets: McDaniels had a rather embarrassing moment when he received a backdoor bounce pass from Mason Plumlee and attempted a one-handed dunk, only to have the ball bounce off the rim and sail over the team's bench and out of bounds. ...
-The Hornets didn't commit a turnover until the 5:47 mark of the third quarter when Ball was called for traveling.
+Hornets: McDaniels had a rather embarrassing moment when he received a backdoor bounce pass from Plumlee and attempted a one-handed dunk, only to have the ball bounce off the rim and sail over the team's bench and out of bounds.

 UP NEXT